-There are plenty of browsing opportunities for foodies too; Lina Stores is a gem of a retro Italian family-run deli with dried pasta and marinated artichokes, while the 130-year-old Algerian Coffee Stores is crammed with around 80 different coffees, sourced from Australia to Vietnam – make sure you grab an espresso while you browse.
-And if you find yourself down Piccadilly way, head upstairs to the Japan Centre supermarket and sample some fresh sashimi or buy yourself a lucky dip of sugary treats.
+There are plenty of foodie things to do in Soho too; Lina Stores is a gem of a retro Italian family-run deli with dried pasta and marinated artichokes (now with a pasta restaurant, too), while the 130-year-old Algerian Coffee Stores is crammed with around 80 different coffees, sourced from Australia to Vietnam – make sure you grab an espresso while you browse.

 Having worked up an appetite, you could nip into Hoppers for some Sri Lankan roadside-inspired food.
-It comes from the same team behind Gymkhana and Bao, but has the feel of a much smaller, family-run place.
+It comes from the same team behind Gymkhana, but has the feel of a much smaller, family-run place.
 Hoppers’ showstopper is the eponymous hollow pancake made with rice batter and coconut milk, accompanied by curried sides like black pork and red pumpkin.
-(And it’s all the better if you have a Nudge card, in which case you’ll receive a digestif after your meal that’s off-menu, and on the house).

 Alternatively, get a taste of the real Soho by heading into a brothel…